FAQ’S

 • In the middle of the national park

-• Super training terrain on the glacier in Kaprun
+• Excellent training grounds on the glacier in Kaprun

 • No, only Zell am See.